Bird Identifier Guide

 Fact:

-House Sparrows have a thick bill, ideal for eating large seeds.
+House sparrows have a thick bill, ideal for eating large seeds.
 As its name suggests, this familiar bird is found around houses.

 Wren